Ritonavir: Polymorphism and temporary market withdrawal

 Ritonavir was originally dispensed as a capsule that did not require refrigeration.
 This contained a crystal form of ritonavir that is now called form I. However, like many drugs, crystalline ritonavir can exhibit polymorphism, i.e., the same molecule can crystallize into more than one crystal type, or polymorph, each of which contains the same repeating molecule but in different crystal packings/arrangements.
 The solubility and hence the bioavailability can vary in the different arrangements, and this was observed for forms I and II of ritonavir.

 During development—ritonavir was introduced in 1996—only the crystal form now called form I was found; however, in 1998, a lower free energy, more stable polymorph, form II, was discovered.
 This more stable crystal form was less soluble, which resulted in significantly lower bioavailability.
 The compromised oral bioavailability of the drug led to temporary removal of the oral capsule formulation from the market.
 As a consequence of the fact that even a trace amount of form II can result in the conversion of the more bioavailable form I into form II, the presence of form II threatened the ruin of existing supplies of the oral capsule formulation of ritonavir; and indeed, form II was found in production lines, effectively halting ritonavir production.
-Abbott (now AbbVie) withdrew the capsules from the market, and prescribing physicians were encouraged to switch to a Norvir suspension.
+Abbott withdrew the capsules from the market, and prescribing physicians were encouraged to switch to a Norvir suspension.
 It has been estimated that Abbott lost more than US$250 million as a result, and the incident is often cited as a high-profile example of disappearing polymorphs.

-The company's research and development teams ultimately solved the problem by replacing the capsule formulation with a refrigerated gelcap.
-In 2000, Abbott (now AbbVie) received FDA-approval for a tablet formulation of lopinavir/ritonavir (Kaletra) which contained a preparation of ritonavir that did not require refrigeration.
-Ritonavir tablets produced in a solid dispersion by melt-extrusion was found to remain in form I, and was re-introduced commercially in 2010.
+In 1999, the company's research and development teams ultimately solved the problem by replacing the capsule formulation with a refrigerated gelcap.
+In 2000, Abbott received FDA-approval for a tablet formulation of lopinavir/ritonavir (Kaletra) which contained a preparation of ritonavir that did not require refrigeration.
+Ritonavir tablets produced in an amorphous (non-crystalline) solid dispersion by melt-extrusion were introduced commercially in 2010.